elliebenn/Data-Science-projects-with-python/README.md

 __Life Expectancy__ Exploratory data analysis on factors that affect life expectancy.
 Specifically, which factors increase the expected life in the countries and which factors decrease it.
 Skills: exploratory data analysis, data cleaning, univariate and multivariate exploration, feature engineering, PCA

-__Recipe Rating Prediction__ Used iingredient and keyword list to predict the rating of recipes while testing SVM Regressor vs SVC Classifier
+__Recipe Rating Prediction__ Used ingredient and keyword list to predict the rating of recipes while testing SVM Regressor vs SVC Classifier

+__Social Survey Partner Cohabitation Prediction__ Used social survey data to predict whether or not someone lives with their partner.
+Improved error rate of model by testing different strategies such as changing the loss function, increasing iterations, and maximum depth

 __World Happiness__